MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/1902-release-notes.md

     - -Password
     - -SuccessCodes

+### Remove-CMDeviceAffinityFromUser
+#### Bugs that were fixed
+- Add/Remove-CMDeviceAffinityToUser -UserId/-UserName need use "-DeviceId/-DeviceName" together.
+#### Non-breaking changes
+- Added parameter check for -DeviceID and -DeviceName, user should specify at least one of them.

+### Set-CMActiveDirectoryForest
+#### Bugs that were fixed
+- Creating Active Directory Forest - User does not work via Powershell, only if created through the GUI.
+#### Non-breaking changes
+- Imported the account to global account after user set the credential.
+- Added new parameter -Password for creating credential with password.

+### Set-CMApplicationDeployment
+#### Non-breaking changes
+- Added new parameter ReplaceToastNotificationWithDialog (Boolean), admin can specify whether to replace toast notifications with dialog when required software becomes available on the client machine.
+It is an optional parameter and false by default.

+### Set-CMClientSetting
+#### Non-breaking changes
+- Added new parameter ReplaceToastNotificationWithDialog (Boolean), admin can specify whether to replace toast notifications with dialog when machine requires restart.
+It is an optional parameter and false by default.

+### Set-CMClientSettingComputerRestart
+#### Non-breaking changes
+- Added new parameter ReplaceToastNotificationWithDialog (Boolean), admin can specify whether to replace toast notifications with dialog when machine requires restart.
+It is an optional parameter and false by default.

+### Set-CMComplianceRuleExistential
+#### Bugs that were fixed
+- Set-CMComplianceRuleExistential -Rule does not work to set rule value.
+- Set-CMComplianceRuleExistential -ExpectedValue don`t allow set to negative number, without select parameter [-Existence Occurs] it set successfully.
+#### Non-breaking changes
+- Modified the WarnIgnoredParameter function to make sure it would call IsBoundParameterUsed with parameter silent='true' to avoid blocking error when child cmdlet overrides base parameter as non-public parameter.
+- Moved validation for the expected result to a common place.

+### Set-CMDiscoveryMethod
+#### Bugs that were fixed
+- Set-CMDiscoveryMethod does not have a parameter to configure the discovery account.
+#### Non-breaking changes
+- Added new parameter -UserName to specify discovery account for new adding ADContainer for AD System/User Discovery.

+### Set-CMDistributionPoint
+#### Non-breaking changes
+- Added "-EnableLedbat" parameter to enable/disable LEDBAT on DP

+### Set-CMDriver
+#### Bugs that were fixed
+- Set-CMDriver -SupportedPlatformName will fail for arrays
+#### Non-breaking changes
+- Fixed array value issue for SupportPlatformName parameter.
+- Added new parameters for SupportedPlatform: -AddSupportedPlatformName; -RemoveSupportedPlatformName; -ClearSupportedPlatform
+#### Deprecations
+- Deprecated parameter: -SupportedPlatformName

+### Set-CMManagementPoint
+#### Breaking changes
+- Modified the parameter validation to align with UI, added code to reset client connection type when enable/disable cloud gateway.
+It's a breaking change since we would block user to enable cloud gateway (-EnableCloudGateway) without SSL.
+#### Bugs that were fixed
+- Set-CMManagementPoint -EnableCloudGateway, at first set MP as HTTPS / EnableCloudGateway true, then set MP to HTTP the EnableCloudGateway should not be check.

+### Set-CMStatusFilterRule
+#### Bugs that were fixed
+- Set-CMStatusFilterRule doesn't work with setting Package ID
+#### Non-breaking changes
+- Allow user to set property without specify source again, the different with UI is that we need user to specify -PropertyID and -PropertyValue together.
+- Added code to avoid empty warning message when object does not exist.

 ### Set-CMTSStepRunPowerShellScript
 #### Non-breaking changes
 - New parameters added to match changes made to Run Power Shell script step in task sequence editor UI: